addzey/addzey.dev/content/rhcsa.md

 For example, allow httpd access to user home directories: `setsebool -P httpd_enable_homedirs on`

 ### Diagnose and address routine SELinux policy violations
-Search "/var/log/audit.log" for messages with AVC: `grep AVC /var/log/audit/audit.log`
+Check for sealerts in /var/log/messages: `grep sealert /var/log/messages`
 Do the same with journalctl: `journalctl | grep sealert`
 Analyze the audit log and provide a human readable output with suggestions: `sealert -a /var/log/audit/audit.log`

+Search "/var/log/audit.log" for messages with AVC: `grep AVC /var/log/audit/audit.log`

 ## Manage containers
+Install required tools: `yum install container-tools`

 ### Find and retrieve container images from a remote registry
 Red Hat container registry requires a login (which you can get for free with a Developer account)